Blog

 You’ve worked relentlessly for the last three months building your account based marketing (ABM) strategy.
 You’ve identified your tech stack, redefined your ideal customer profile (ICP), pinpointed the right target accounts using engagement and intent intelligence and crafted the perfect channel mix to hit your program goals.
 Yet, as you step back, a crucial question surfaces: is your BDR team’s current inbound and outbound sales process truly aligned with these ambitious ABM goals?

 This alignment is the bedrock of ABM program success and ultimately, revenue growth.
-It’s also the area that demands the most significant change management—and if it’s not clearly defined, your ABM program is unfortunately set up for failure
+It’s also the area that demands the most significant change management—and if it’s not clearly defined, your ABM program is unfortunately set up for failure.

-• The essential questions to ask your own BDR team
+- The essential questions to ask your own BDR team

-• Common problems to listen for—and what they tell us demand gen marketers,
+- Common problems to listen for—and what they tell us demand gen marketers,

-• The actions to take so your ABM strategy can thrive
+- The actions to take so your ABM strategy can thrive

 Make sure to download the B2B Sales Enablement BDR Checklist so you can have this information handy when you’re talking to your BDR team!

-1. Account assignment: The foundation for success.
+1. Account assignment that sets the foundation for success.

-Clear account assignment directly impacts BDR motivation, their ability to focus, and ultimately, their success in generating qualified opportunities.
+Clear account assignment directly impacts BDR motivation, their ability to focus and, ultimately, their success in generating qualified opportunities.
 However, without a clear strategy, account assignment can quickly become blurry, leading to confusion, duplicated efforts and missed opportunities within your ABM framework.

 Questions to ask your BDR leader about account assignment.

-• How are accounts currently assigned to BDRs?
+- How are accounts currently assigned to BDRs?
 Is it based on territory, account type or an inbound vs. outbound focus?

-• Are there any documented processes or guidelines for account assignment that the team follows?
+- Are there any documented processes or guidelines for account assignment that the team follows?

-• What are your challenges or pain points associated with the existing account assignment strategy?
+- What are your challenges or pain points associated with the existing account assignment strategy?

-2. Lead routing processes: Ensuring timely follow-up.
+2. Lead routing processes built to ensure timely follow-up.

 Efficient lead routing is a game-changer.
 It empowers BDRs to focus on their core strengths: qualifying leads and generating pipeline.
 When routing is smooth, it minimizes wasted effort, maximizes conversion rates, and directly contributes to BDR success and the overall triumph of your sales organization.